 The SSA will keep applying an offset if necessary until you begin collecting Social Security retirement benefits instead of SSD.

-How Can I Maximize My Disability Benefits?
+How Can I Maximize My Disability Benefits in North Carolina?

 Since a combined benefit that equals 80% of your former income represents a loss, you would naturally rather that your Workers’ Comp benefit didn’t have such an impact on your SSD payment.
 And, with a little planning, there are ways we can help you make that happen.